RetroDECK/ES-DE/FAQ-ANDROID.md

 ## How do I update ES-DE when there is a new release

 When a new release is available you will be sent a download link to the email address you used to sign up for Patreon, and we will post it directly on Patreon as well.
 You can use that link to download the latest version, sideload it on your device and then update.
-We will explore other options to make this easier in the future.
+All your settings and data will be retained when you apply the update.

 ## Can I use ES-DE on more than a single Android device or do I need to buy it multiple times?